teleporthq/teleport-lib-js/readme.md

 - Page
 - Content

-To get familiar with TIR's format, copy-paste the following code in [TypesScript Playground](http://www.typescriptlang.org/play/index.html) or in a local TypeScript file.
+To get familiar with UIDL's format, copy-paste the following code in [TypesScript Playground](http://www.typescriptlang.org/play/index.html) or in a local TypeScript file.

 ````typescript
 // index.ts